 In other fields, you might see winter rye and hairy vetch growing through a protective barrier of winter-killed field pea, crimson clover, and ryegrass — components of our Fall Green Manure Mix.

-Here we outline the basic considerations for you to put a spring cover crop plan in place.
+Here we outline the basic considerations for putting your own spring cover-crop plan in place.

 Spring Green Manure Mix: